djchateau/ServerBackupUtility/ServerBackupUtility/Resources/Readme.txt

 Utility Application to Backup Files from a Windows Server to an FTP Server

 ServerBackupUtility contains a scheduler service to run backups on a daily schedule, a compression service for archiving folders, multiple configurable file paths to target any files on the server, pattern matching for file names, FTP and FTPS (FTP over SSL) file transfers, and SMTP email log notifications.
+In addition, we will be adding code to archive folders using the Windows Volume Shadow Copy Service in the near future.

 This application is designed to run on a dedicated Windows server or a virtual Windows server.
 It cannot be installed on an IIS shared hosting server, except at the Windows server administrative level.